Sunday, 30 April 2023

 After that mini drama, I found a parking space a little further away, and swam my cares away at Parliament Hill Lido.

 There was no harm done during this fall.
 Most bikers wouldn't class it as a fall, but as dropping the bike.
-It's said to be one of the most common incidents, and can happen to anyone regardless of experience.
+It is said to be one of the most common incidents, and can happen to anyone regardless of experience.
 That's reassuring to hear, but what I need to do is to learn how to pick myself up after such incidents.
-In fact, I just say that this "bike drop" is one reason to stick with the minimoto Monkey, and not get a larger bike.
+In fact, I must say that this "bike drop" is one reason to stick to mini-motos like the Monkey, and not get a larger bike.
 I need something I can easily lift in these instances, or at least any passer-by helping me can easily lift.

-Better still, I should try not to drop the bike, and learn for if I do drop it, to find a way to style it out!
+Better still, I should try not to drop the bike - or at least learn to style it out if I do drop it!

 Related posts